 “Now, finally, there is a deeply researched and fair-minded biography of Davies’s life and movie work . . . .
 Gabrielle, like a detective or an archaeologist, has reconstructed a life history and made a convincing case . . . . that Marion was a complex, happy, and talented actress . . . . her love affair with W.R.
 Hearst was genuine, long-lasting, and intensely satisfying.”

--Will Hearst in Alta Journal
+-William Randolph Hearst, III in Alta Journal